itsmehere/CS50AI/Week0/README.md

 ### Alpha-Beta Pruning:

-An optimization techinque for the minimax algorithm that prunes branches in a tree to reduce computation and increase efficiency.
+An optimization technique for the minimax algorithm that prunes branches in a tree to reduce computation and increase efficiency.

 ### Depth-Limited Minimax: